Flag

 Economy

-Zambia's investment climate has been hindered by a history of economic challenges, including a significant debt overhang and corruption, which have deterred foreign investment.
-However, under President Hakainde Hichilema, the government has made strides in improving the investment environment through macroeconomic reforms, including a new minerals tax policy aimed at attracting investment in the mining sector.
-Despite these efforts, issues such as bureaucratic inefficiencies, high costs of doing business, and a lack of skilled labor continue to pose challenges for potential investors.
+Zambia's investment climate has been hindered by a history of economic challenges, including a significant debt overhang and corruption, which have created barriers for private sector investment.
+However, under President Hakainde Hichilema's administration, there have been efforts to improve the investment environment through macroeconomic reforms, a new minerals tax policy aimed at attracting investment, and the establishment of forums for public-private dialogue.
+Despite these advancements, issues such as high costs of doing business, lack of transparency, and inadequate infrastructure continue to pose challenges for foreign investors.

 Floating Section Image